-Once the disk is unpacked, inspected, installed, turned and on, you ready to begin storing information on it.
-The System formatted, are 2200 provides two methods of accessing and utilizing Automatic the disk, Mode and Absolute Sector Addressing Mode.
-Automatic File File Cataloging Cataloging consists of a set of catalog procedures designed to facilitate maintaining files on the disk without concern for where the creating and files are actually located.
-Absolute Sector Addressing, on the other hand, permits direct access to any sector on the disk; Absolute Sector Addressing statements can be used to design a custom disk operating system, or to operating procedures such as binary searches, sorting write special disk routines, etc.
+Once the disk is formatted using the procedures outlined in the appropriate disk manual, you are ready to begin storing information on it.
+The System 2200 provides two methods of accessing and utilizing the disk, Automatic File Cataloging Mode and Absolute Sector Addressing Mode.
+Automatic File Cataloging consists of a set of catalog procedures designed to facilitate creating and maintaining files on the disk without concern for where the files are actually located.
+Absolute Sector Addressing, on the other hand, permits direct access to any sector on the disk; Absolute Sector Addressing statements can be used to design a custom disk operating system, or to write special disk operating procedures such as binary searches, sorting routines, etc.

-Chapters 5, 6, and 7 describe and explain the functions and uses of catalog procedures.
-The present chapter introduces the concept of the cataloging, and discusses the most basic catalog procedures, such as retrieving programs and data on disk, skipping over data storina and records in a data file, listing the contents of the catalog index for each back-up copies of the catalog.
-Chapters 6 and 7 platter. and creating discuss these and other subjects in greater detail.
-Chapter 8 provides an alphabetical listing of all catalog statements and commands with a detailed summary of the general format and function of each.
+Chapters 2, 3, 4, and 5 describe and explain the functions and uses of the catalog procedures.
+The present chapter introduces the concept of cataloging, and discusses basic catalog procedures, such as storing and retrieving programs and data on disk, skipping over data records in a data file, listing the contents of the catalog index for each platter, and creating back-up copies of the catalog.
+Chapters 3 and 4 discuss these and other subjects in greater detail.
+Chapter 5 provides an alphabetical listing of all catalog statements and commands with a detailed summary of the general format and function of each.

-5.2 WHAT IS AUTOMATIC FILE CATALOGING?
+2.2 WHAT IS AUTOMATIC FILE CATALOGING?

 Automatic File Cataloging comprises a built-in set of catalog procedures which automatically keep track of the locations of all cataloged files stored on a disk platter.
 The catalog procedures enable a programmer to create and access program files and data files on disk by name, without knowing where the files are located on the platter.
 The system itself automatically places each newly created file in an available location, and records this location for future reference.

-The catalog procedures provided in Automatic File Cataloging actually consist of 18 BASIC statements which control the storage and retrieval of information on the disk along with a number of auxiliary file maintenance operations.
+The catalog procedures provided in Automatic File Cataloging consist of 18 BASIC statements which control the storage and retrieval of information on the disk, along with a number of auxiliary file maintenance operations.
 Prior to opening any cataloged files on a disk platter, it is necessary to establish a catalog on the platter.
-The catalog consists of two parts, the Catalog Index, and the Catalog Area.
+The catalog consists of two parts: the Catalog Index, and the Catalog Area.

 All cataloged files (program and data) are stored sequentially in the portion of the platter designated as the Catalog Area.
-The Catalog Index, which normally occupies a much smaller portion of the platter than the Catalog Area, contains the name and location of each cataloged file.
+The Catalog Index, which normally occupies a portion of the platter much smaller than the Catalog Area, contains the name and location of each cataloged file.
 When a file is initially opened, the system automatically stores it in the first available sequential location in the Catalog Area.
 The system then records the file's name and location in the Catalog Index.
-Thus, the Catalog Index much like the table of contents in a textbook, while the Catalog functions Area is analogous to the body of text.
-When the system is subsequently instructed to access a cataloged file, it goes to the Catalog Index, looks up the file's name and location, and moves to the appropriate location in the file.
-Because Catalog Index is Catalog Area to access the the automatically maintained and consulted by the system itself in Automatic File Cataloging mode, the programmer never needs to know where a cataloged file is actually located on the disk in order to access it.
+Thus, the Catalog Index functions much like the table of contents in a textbook, while the Catalog Area is analogous to the body of text.
+When the system is subsequently instructed to access a cataloged file, it goes to the Catalog Index, looks up the file's name and location, and moves to the appropriate location in the Catalog Area to access the file.
+Because the Catalog Index is automatically maintained and consulted by the system itself in Automatic File Cataloging mode, the programmer never needs to know where a cataloged file is actually located on the disk in order to access it.

-5.3 SECTORS AND ADDRESSES
+2.3 SECTORS AND ADDRESSES